top of page

 So we can see that in all ages dream work has been integral within the Christian tradition.
 The dream is understood as one way the mysterious shaping energies of the Creator urge us on towards the fullness of our unique being and purpose.
 Many people have found in dreams a deep connection to the sacred in their lives, and listening to our dreams is a very personal way of tapping into a source of rich inner wisdom.

-However, the tools to work with and understand dreams have been somewhat lost in our contemporary Western world that draws so much of its current heritage from science, logic and reason.
-The language of myths, dreams and symbols has been described as God's 'forgotten language.'
+However, in the contemporary Western world, the tools for listening to and working with dreams have often been neglected in a world that draws so much of its current heritage from science, logic and reason.
+The language of myths, dreams, and symbols has often been described as God’s “forgotten language” — part of the wider symbolic language of the soul, through which deeper wisdom becomes accessible beyond reason alone.

 Give me a candle of the Spirit, O God,